trynova/website/pages/blog/internals-of-nova-part-2.md

 [hidden classes or Maps](https://v8.dev/docs/hidden-classes).
 These are data structures that describe the shape of an object, ie. its prototype and keys.
-They help reduce memory usage of objects by deduplicating the repetitive parts, and they make caching of prototype property access (such as class method accessing) possible.
+They help reduce memory usage of objects by deduplicating the repetitive parts, and they make caching of prototype property access (such as class method access) possible.
 Nova does not currently have Shapes, but they are an absolute necessity for any JavaScript engine that hopes to have good performance under real-world workloads.

-We could even bring down the size of an individual object to only 8 bytes if both the length and `PropertyCapacityExtensibility` were handled by the `Shape`, but this would require creating somewhat more `Shape` variants.
+Shapes are usually fairly large data structures, as they take up responsibility for much of the complex and dynamic parts of JavaScript objects.
+Increasing their number without limit is generally not a good idea.
+We could still bring down the size of an individual object even more to only 8 bytes by moving both the properties length and `PropertyCapacityExtensibility` data points into the `Shape`, at the cost of needing more `Shape` variants.

 And as with Arrays, Nova's Objects are currently not yet split into slices like this.
-It is also not guaranteed that it makes sense to split all of the fields apart like this: It all depends on the memory access patterns of the program, which in a JavaScript engine's case depends on the JavaScript code being run.
+It is also not guaranteed that it makes sense to split all of the fields apart like this: It all depends on the memory access patterns of the program, which in a JavaScript engine's case depends largely (but not only!) on the JavaScript code being run.
-Still, I want to build the engine in this way.

 ## Rows for the Row God, Columns for the Column Throne!